Talent Directors

 68% of them said they were satisfied with their job and 49% said they find that their job makes the world a better place or helps to make someone else’s life better.

-On a daily basis, Talent Directors Maintain talent files that include information such as performers’ specialties, past performances, and availability.
+On a daily basis, Talent Directors maintain talent files that include information such as performers’ specialties, past performances, and availability.
+They hire and supervise workers who help locate people with specified attributes and talents.

-A typical day for A Talent Director look like this:
+A typical day for a Talent Director will also include:

 We asked some Talent Directors a few questions to find out what else does their work day look like.
 Here is what we found.